Nikaoto/nn.lua/readme.md

 ![Sine wave after 3 minutes of training using sigmoid](./screenshots/nn-screenshot-approx-sin-sigmoid.png)

 ## TODO
-- write a description of how to run the visual approximator w/ controls
 - get MNIST to work
 - Make a GAN
 - Potential optimizations include: